 - Born August 6, 1954 in Seattle, WA USA

-His name became synonymous with a certain type of overlooked player when Bill James made him the focus of a recurring feature in his Baseball Abstracts in the mid-1980s.
+In the 1980s, his name became synonymous with a certain type of overlooked player when Bill James made him the focus of a recurring feature in his Baseball Abstracts.
 The idea of the Ken Phelps All-Stars was to bring to light players who had been successful in the minor leagues but had never been given the chance to prove their mettle in the majors (at that time, Phelps had finally established himself with the Seattle Mariners after years of minor league stardom).
 Every year, James would identify a full team of players who could help a team if only given some playing time.
 The antithesis of the Ken Phelps type was teammate Henry Cotto, a flashy player who would always be given playing time in spite of never showing an ability to contribute anything of value to his team's offense.
 Phelps had long been a favorite of James, dating back to his days as a slugging first baseman in the Kansas City Royals farm system in the late 1970s.

 Phelps' value as a player came both from his remarkable home run power, and his ability to draw walks, even though he was slow and an indifferent fielder.
 Phelps' career OPS+ was 132 (higher than contemporary Hall of Fame player Jim Rice's 128).
-He is the fastest American League player to reach 100 home runs, taking him only 1,322 at-bats, and also was the fastest to reach 100 home runs in the major leagues: his 1,330 at bats were the record until Ryan Howard, who reached the total in 1,141.
+He is the fastest American League player to reach the 100 home runs, taking him only 1,322 at-bats, and he was also was the fastest to reach 100 home runs in the major leagues: his 1,330 at bats were the record until Ryan Howard, who reached the total in 1,141.

 - 1982 MVP American Association Wichita Aeros